codewithsam110g/h3_flutter_bindings/CONTRIBUTING.md

 ### 1. Update `ffigen.yaml`

+Edit `ffigen.yaml` to include all public H3 C functions you intend to expose.
-Add all public API functions and required internals (e.g. `maxPolygonToCellsSize`).
+This includes core API functions and any required internal utilities like `maxPolygonToCellsSize`.

+Make sure the `include`, `exclude`, and `headers` fields in `ffigen.yaml` are accurate and reflect the updated C source files and official documentation from [uber/h3](https://h3geo.org/docs/).

 ### 2. Generate Bindings: